Claw-gt/my-notes/content/My Public Notes/Cyberminds/Week 2/Security Architecture/Network Security Techniques/Zero Trust networking.md

 **Trust in individuals rather than networks**

-Shifts the focus form perimeter protection and onto strong identity and access amangement: **IAM**
+Shifts the focus form perimeter protection and onto strong identity and access management: **IAM**

 # IAM